SophieDeBenedetto/blog/posts/advent-of-code-elixir-shine.md

 end
 ```

-Here, we kick off our process by recursively invoking `product_of_equals_twenty_twenty/2` with the _tail_ of the original list and the result of calling `get_two/1` with the original list.
+Here, we kick off the process by recursively invoking `product_of_equals_twenty_twenty/2` with the _tail_ of the original list and the result of calling `get_two/1` with the original list.

 If `get_two/1` returns a product that is not `nil`, then we'll find ourselves in this other version of the `product_of_equals_twenty_twenty/1` function: